Alfred Waud: Career

 During the American Civil War, published images in newspapers and media were hand drawn and engraved by skilled artists.
 Photography existed but no method existed to transfer a photograph to a printing plate; this was well before the advent of the halftone process for printing photographs.
 Photographic equipment was too cumbersome and exposure times were too slow to be used on the battlefield.
-Waud made detailed sketches in the field, which were rushed by courier back to the main office of the newspaper, where engravers usee them to create engravings on blocks of boxwood.
+Waud made detailed sketches in the field, which were rushed by courier back to the main office of the newspaper, where engravers used them to create engravings on blocks of boxwood.
 Since the blocks were about 4 inches across, they had to be composited together to make one large illustration.
 The wood engraving was copied via the electrotype process, which produced a metal printing plate to use in publication.

 In 1860, Waud became an illustratorfor the New York Illustrated News.
 In April 1861, the newspaper assigned Waud to cover the Army of the Potomac, Virginia's main Union army.
 He first illustrated General Winfield Scott in Washington, D.C.
 He entered the field to render the First Battle of Bull Run in July.
 Waud followed a Union expedition to Cape Hatteras, North Carolina the next month and witnessed the Battle of Hatteras Inlet Batteries.
 That autumn, he sketched army activity in the Tidewater region of Virginia.
 Waud joined Harper's Weekly toward the end of 1861, continuing to cover the war.
 In 1864 Alfred's brother, William Waud (who up to that time had been working with "Frank Leslie's Illustrated Newspaper"), joined Alfred on the staff of Harper's.
 The two men worked together during the Petersburg Campaign.

 Waud visited every battle of the Army of the Potomac between the First Battle of Bull Run in 1861 through the Siege of Petersburg in 1865.
 He was one of only two artists present at the Battle of Gettysburg, which proved both the Civil War's deadliest and most decisive battle.
 Waud's depiction of Pickett's Charge is thought to be the only such depiction based on a visual account.

 Post Civil War work

-Waud continued to be a prolific illustrator, doing numerous illustrations for Harper's Weekly, where he drew his “The Freedmen’s Bureau”, a piece dedicated to promote Freedmen’s Bureau that was past the previous year.
+Waud continued to be a prolific illustrator, doing numerous illustrations for Harper's Weekly, where he drew his “The Freedmen’s Bureau”, a piece dedicated to promote Freedmen's Bureau that was past the previous year.
 During this time he also created many other prominent publications.
 He achieved his greatest fame in his post-war work.

 Waud died in 1891 in Marietta, Georgia, while touring battlefields of the South.